Many women who decide to have an abortion still want to have a baby in the future. But how does having an abortion affect a future pregnancy?

 After an abortion, doctors generally recommend waiting to have sex for at least one to two weeks to help reduce the risk of infection.

 The decision to get pregnant again after an abortion is ultimately a decision you should make with your doctor.
-In the past, doctors recommended that women should wait at least three months before trying to get pregnant again.
+In the past, doctors recommended that women should before trying to get pregnant again.
 This is no longer the case.

 If you feel mentally, emotionally, and physically ready to get pregnant again, there’s no need to wait.
 However, if you had any complications following your abortion or aren’t emotionally ready, it may be wise to wait until you’re feeling better again.